jess-daniel/budget-blocks-be/README.md

 - **yarn server** to start the local server
 - **yarn test** to start server using testing environment

-### Backend framework goes here
+### Backend framework

-🚫 Why did you choose this framework?
+Why did you choose this framework?

 - PostGres - Used this to deploy our backend to persist the data on Heroku
 - Heroku - Used to host our app.
 Heroku makes deploying web apps simple and fast